 Conclusion of Tests and the Overlapping Model

-So, we may now proceed to use this theory for interpreting Revelation.
+Passing these tests gives a sense of confirmation to our hypothesis, and so there is justification in using this hypothesis as a basis for interpreting Revelation.
 The approach to interpreting Revelation this way should be given a name.
-Since the most distinguishing feature of this theory is that the waves overlap, I’ll call this approach the Overlapping Model.
+Since the most distinguishing feature of this theory is that the periods overlap, I’ll call this approach the Overlapping Model.

 The Overlapping Model vs. Non-Overlapping Models

-For the reasons given above, the view presented in this website operates on the theory that the three waves (seals, trumpets, and bowls) each represent a specific apocalyptic time period foretold by the prophets.
+For the reasons given above, the view presented in this website operates on the theory that the three periods (seals, trumpets, and bowls) each represent a specific apocalyptic time period foretold by the prophets.
 As such, they start at different times, but they overlap as they approach the final wrath of God and visible return of Christ.
 I’ve called this view the Overlapping Model.

 However, most of the commentaries on Revelation seem to take a different approach.
 Either they don’t see any overlapping at all, or they things overlapping some other way.
 For the sake of discussion, I’ll refer to the differing views generally as Non-Overlapping Models.